gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

 .. admonition:: Tasks

     #.
-Modify the code above to use a fucntion, **rand_pix()**, to restrict the brightness to 1, 3 or 5, and the pixels to columns 0, 3, and 4 and the rows to 1 and 3.
+Modify the code above to use a function, **rand_pix()**, to restrict the brightness to 1, 3 or 5, and the pixels to columns 0, 3, and 4 and the rows to 1 and 3.

     .. dropdown::
             :icon: codescan